What are the Best Virginia Beach Parks?

 False Cape State Park

 If your pulse picks up at the word "remote," don't stop at Back Bay Wildlife Refuge.
 This Virginia Beach park (only accessible through Back Bay) takes the award for Virginia's most remote park.
-It's also one of the last undisturbed coastal environments on the East Coast.
+False Cape is also one of the last undisturbed coastal environments on the East Coast.

 To find out why False Cape makes you feel like the first settlers when they met Pocahontas, click here.